by Jeffrey Lee |

 Its Friday and its Oktoberfest!!
 Cheers and drink up everyone, 'til next week.

-Tags: grey jeans, Lassitude, selvedge
+grey jeans,

-by Jade Lam | September 23, 2016
+by Jade Lam |

 A perfect pair of jeans can be a pretty serious investment- yet when it comes to taking care of these precious commodities, there seems to be a great deal of mystery.
 Use the machine, don’t use the machine, wash by hand, don’t ever wash—it can get really really confusing.